London Metal Exchange

-The London Metal Exchange (LME) is a futures and forwards exchange with the world's largest market in standarised forward contracts, futures contracts and options on base metals.
+The London Metal Exchange (LME) is a futures and forwards exchange in London, United Kingdom with the world's largest market in standardised forward contracts, futures contracts and options on base metals.
 The exchange also offers contracts on ferrous metals and precious metals.
 The company also allows for cash trading.
 It offers hedging, worldwide reference pricing, and the option of physical delivery to settle contracts.

 Overview

 Ring trading

-Trading Times are 11:40 to 17:00 GMT.
+Trading times are 11:40 to 17:00.

 The LME is the last exchange in Europe where open-outcry trading takes place.
 The ring was temporarily closed in March 2020 due to the COVID-19 pandemic.
-In January 2021, LME proposed closing the ring, Europe’s last open-outcry trading floor, and moving permanently to an electronic system.
+In January 2021, LME proposed closing the ring, Europe's last open-outcry trading floor, and moving permanently to an electronic system.
+However, the ring reopened in September of the same year after resistance from members.

-In addition to the 9 companies that have exclusive rights to trade in the Ring, around 100 companies are involved in the LME in total.
+In addition to the 9 companies that have exclusive rights to trade in the ring, around 100 companies are involved in the LME in total.

 Precious metals

 The LME used, however, to provide trade matching and clearing services to the London bullion market and distributes gold, silver, and gold IRS (interest rate swaps) forward rates on behalf of the LBMA.